AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/manage-component-inheritance-live-copy.md

 thumbnail: 36678.jpg
 ---

-# Manage Live Copy Inheritance on component {#manage-live-copy-component}
+# Manage Live Copy Inheritance on a component {#manage-live-copy-component}

-Understand how to manage inheritance between a Live Copy and its Blueprint at a component level
+Understand how to manage inheritance between a Live Copy and its Blueprint at a component level.

 >[!VIDEO](https://video.tv.adobe.com/v/36678?quality=12&learn=on)